chgonzaga1/Cyber-Security-Notes/networking/Network Protocols.md

 HTTPS, IMAPS, POP3S are an examples of TLS protocol being implemented.

 It's important to note that encryption without identity verification would still allow man in the-middle (MITM) attacks.
+That’s where TLS certificates and Certificate Authorities (CAs) implemented.